sadk/srpy/README.txt

 = About =

 Simple Remote Python (SRPy) intends to harness the power of the Python by allowing multiple python programs (instances) to seamlessly communicate and share information between each other.
 As such, each CPU (or core) in each computer can be considered as an individual that can request for other individuals to store information or run processing tasks.
 In this context, SRPy abstracts itself from the physical boundaries between processors and computers by looking at them simply as volunteer workers that are able to deal with workloads - this workers can even work in a social manner by communicating with each other on a non-centralized way, sharing information and processing requests.

-It is a Python/Jython module providing easy access and control of local/remote python instances.
 It features:

   * Remote control of python instances (through Python or Jython)
   * Parallel execution of python code on SMP and clusters